Connect with us

 Entertainment

-We recommend avoiding social media during the big game.
+We recommend avoiding social media during the Super Bowl so you don’t get spoilered.

 Image: NFL

-This year, the Super Bowl is coming to you from State Farm Stadium in Glendale, Arizona.
-It will be the third Super Bowl at the stadium, creating an exciting atmosphere for Super Bowl 57.
+The Super Bowl will be at Allegiant Stadium in Las Vegas, Nevada.
+It will be the first Super Bowl at the stadium, creating an exciting atmosphere for Super Bowl 58.

-Expect a base five-second delay if you’re watching on cable TV because live TV always has a built-in delay to censor anything that shouldn’t go out in its timeslot.
+Expect a base five-second delay if you’re watching on cable TV.
+Live TV always has a built-in delay to censor anything that shouldn’t be shown in its timeslot.

-If you’re upgrading your streaming subscription to watch the big game, you might be disappointed that the delay will likely be over 50 seconds, regardless of the streaming service.
+If you upgrade your streaming subscription or get a new smart TV to watch the big game, you might be disappointed that the delay will likely be over 50 seconds, regardless of the streaming service.

-Check out the graph below, created by Phenix, that shows average lag times for last year’s Super Bowl.
+Check out the graph created by Phenix below that shows average lag times for last year’s Super Bowl.

-They might have a vested interest in making other solutions look bad, as they’re a company that builds the infrastructure for real-time video, but the data still looks damning for streaming companies.
+They might have a vested interest in making other solutions look bad, as they’re a company that builds the infrastructure for real-time video and sports betting.
+However, the data still looks damning for streaming companies.

 Image: Phenix